rderooy/dosbox-x-wiki/Home.md

 * **-startui** or **-startgui**
 Starts DOSBox-X with its configuration GUI dialog, where you can review or change its settings.
 * **-startmapper**
-Starts DOSBox-X and enters to the mapper directly.
+Starts DOSBox-X and enters to the keyboard mapper editor directly.
 * **-showcycles**
 Show cycles count (FPS) on the DOSBox-X title bar.
 * **-showrt**